fossasia/2021.fossasia.org/readme.txt

 * Show/hide timestamp.
 * Set scrolling speed.
 * Set delay time.
+* Caching tweets (Fetch tweets periodically)
+* Open link in new tab/window

 We made this plugin because of lack of simple plugin with some animation options.
 Hope you will find it usefull.
+For all questions use Support tab section or contact us through our [website](http://pixel-industry.com/).

 == Installation ==